 If you find yourself answering “no” to one or more of these, you will want to treat carefully.
 Each of these questions will show you about the level of quality provided by the supplier as well as their ability to stand behind their products.

-_ Has the supplier not only references shown by pictures on a website but do they also have detailed information to give about the specific projects and for example pictures during the installation (where exactly, how did they install, how long did it take to install, how did they proceed, ….)
-Websites like Alibaba with plenty of stolen images are a common plague ..
+☐ Has the supplier not only references shown by pictures on a website but do they also have detailed information to give about the specific projects and for example pictures during the installation (where exactly, how did they install, how long did it take to install, how did they proceed, ….)
+Platform sites like Alibaba with plenty of stolen images are a common plague ..

-_ Is the company’s location stated on their website?
+☐ Is the company’s physical address clearly stated on their website?
 Will you be able to reach them when needed ?

 How fast can they react in case of urgency ?

 ☐ Has the business been operational for a significant amount of time?
 Can they prove it ?
 Unfortunately, we know plenty of horror stories from clients.
 Can the supplier provide customer testimonials or media coverage that shows they have been in business as long as they claim?

 ☐ Do they use top-quality construction practices?
 Without double-stitched seams and internal tethering you run a serious risk of incurring damage to your inflatable, even with normal wear and tear.

 ☐ Are they aware of EU regulations and local laws applicable to the production and the use of inflatables ?

 If even one of these questions has a “no” answer, run with the wind !
 These are warning signs that almost always lead to a poor performing inflatable and an overall bad experience.

 ☐ Does the vendor provide referrals?
 If they are unable to offer a minimum of three recent referrals, don’t bother working with them.
 If they do offer referrals, be sure you call at least one.